YousefKhaled0/stc-assessment/README.md

   docker-compose up
 ```

-visit http://localhost:8080/swagger-ui/index.html to check if the server is running.
+Visit http://localhost:8080/swagger-ui/index.html to check if the server is running.